patrickcprn/Data-Analysis-Portfolio/README.md

 In my free time, I enjoy exploring new tools in data visualization, automating workflows, and expanding my knowledge in cloud-based analytics and machine learning.
 Whether working independently or in a collaborative setting, I’m driven by curiosity, precision, and a strong commitment to delivering impactful insights through data.

-My Resume in Patrick Cipriano Data Analyst.pdf
+My Resume in <https://github.com/patrickcprn/Data-Analysis-Portfolio/main/Patrick Cipriano Data Analyst.pdf>